-How to be a Responsible Traveler - Planeta.com
+How to be a Responsible Traveler

 Photo: Ron and Zoe

-Travel around the globe continues to mature and offer options for travelers wishing their journeys to be as eco-friendly, people-friendly, and place-friendly as possible.
+Travel and tourism continue to mature in ways that benefit locals and visitors.

+Responsible travel is our generation’s moral, multiple-choice quiz.
+Planeta.com views ‘responsible travel’ as a label for for visitors and locals – aka players – as a way of treating others the way they wish to be treated.
+While tourism campaigns have long touted ‘destinations’ — in fact we are simply entering a place that is someone else’s home.
+In the interest of the ‘neighborhood,’ what can travel and tourism do to empower mutually beneficial benefits?

-While there are few standard definitions used by locals and visitors alike, most travelers simply want to have a good trip that causes no harm and most locals want to please visitors who are themselves respectful.
+Most travelers simply want to have a good trip that causes no harm, and most locals want to have positive interactions with visitors who are themselves respectful.

+Good news – there are many options for travelers wishing their journeys to be as eco-friendly, people-friendly, and place-friendly as possible.
 A growing number of travelers want their journeys to be less invasive and more beneficial to the local community.
 They want to better understand the culture of the places they visit.
-Responsible travel is about treating others the way they wish to be treated.
-While tourism campaigns have long touted ‘destinations’ — in fact we are simply entering a place that is someone else’s home.

 Once you arrive, here are a few things visitors can do:

 Pick up the trash – Actions speak louder than words.
-If you are concerned about the environment, show that you care by picking up trash and never throwing anything of yours on the ground.
+If you are concerned about the environment, show that you care by never throwing anything of yours on the ground.
 As the adage goes, ‘pack it in, pack it out.’
+Bonus points if you picking up other trash without being ostentatious.

 Learn the language – Learn and use a few words starting with ‘hello’ and ‘thank you.’
 Bonus points for Indigenous languages.